 Kieran and his friends picked me up that afternoon to go to the Cubs game.
 The game was held at Four Winds Field, the renovated home of the South Bend Cubs.
 The team used to be known as the Silver Hawks, an homage to the Studebaker Silver Hawk automobile, which used to be manufactured in South Bend.

 The ballpark had enjoyed a renovation in the last few years under the new ownership of Andrew T. Berlin, Chairman and CEO of Chicago-based Berlin Packaging.

 A new training facility was built behind the right field wall and was open to the public.
-The new gift shop was created within the walls of an old Jewish temple located right behind the left field wall.
+The Cubs’ Team Shop was created within the walls of the renovated 1901 Sons of Israel synagogue located behind the left field wall.

 After taking a few photographs outside the stadium, Kieran and I went inside.
 While waiting to meet up with the Cubs’ staff member, I met two gentlemen who were promoting an upcoming concert by a KISS tribute band.
 I just had to take my photograph with two rockers!

 Kieran was my designated videographer, so he and I went downstairs to hang around until it was time to go onto the field.
 There we met the president of the team and saw a few of the players getting ready.

 Finally, it was time to go onto the field and sing the Anthem.
 I was very relaxed on the field, as it really helped my nerves and my confidence that I had successfully sung the Anthem earlier that day at Notre Dame.

 I still went through my regular pre-game routine of softly singing the lyrics over and over again, just to keep them at the top of my consciousness.